NoelWidmer/unity-inspector-reflector/README.md

-> :warning: **This repository is no longer maintained.
-Have a look at [Odin](https://odininspector.com/) if you are in need of an improved inspector experience.
-I use Odin and it's great!**
+:warning: **This repository is no longer maintained.
+It no longer reflects my views on good software design.
+Have a look at [Odin](https://odininspector.com/) if you are in need of an improved inspector experience.**

 # Unity3D Inspector Reflector